 Lunch: Stop at the Gaisalm (the only Alm in Tyrol that can be reached only by foot or boat) or packed lunch (cheese & ham can be purchased at the Blaubergalm).

-We leave the idyllic setting of Pertisau and the Achensee with a private transfer, which takes us down into the Inn valley where we travel further with the Zillertal rail link to the mountain village of Fügen.
-The mountain cable car takes us swiftly above the treeline and into the realm of the Spieljoch mountain.
+After a relaxed breakfast, the mountain cable car takes us swiftly above the treeline and into the realm of the Spieljoch mountain.
 From there we hike across the ridge line with magnificent views back North to the Rofan and Karwendel ranges, into the Zillertal mountains and as far as the Wilder Kaiser massif.
-We will enjoy a typical Tyrolean lunch break at the delightful Loasalm, before continuing the last leg down to the village of Hochfügen where we can relax and recharge our legs in preparation for the next day’s climb.
+We climb gradually into more alpine terrain reaching the Kellerjochhütte for a late lunch.
+In the afternoon there is the option of doing a small hike (without the packs!) to a nearby peak or relaxing on the sun terrace of the hut.

-Accommodation: Four-bed rooms with shared washroom/showers & WC, Half-board (Evening meal, board & breakfast)
+Accommodation: Four-bed rooms with shared washroom & WC, shower for an extra fee, Half-board (Evening meal, board & breakfast)

 After a night of traditional mountain hut atmosphere we start the day with a short ascent up to the Mitterwandskopf (2280m) and along a dream-like ridge walk with views of 3000m peaks of the Zillertal and Hohe Tauern.
 We descend down the back of the Melchboden and save the knees the last switchbacks hopping into the local hikers’ bus down to the valley for a stop in the famous alpine resort of Mayrhofen.
 We take the local bus again away from all the other holidaymakers on to the Schlegeleis Reservoir at 1800m.
 Here awaits one of the most spectacular spots on our tour - glorious views across the turquoise waters of the reservoir and beyond to distant mighty glaciers, where we relax on the sun terrace and enjoy our last night in Austria.